Net-Zero Materials Transition: Denim

 In instances where reducing emissions is not entirely possible, brands can invest in carbon offset projects, such as reforestation or renewable energy initiatives, to neutralise their carbon footprint.
 Some companies have begun offering carbon-neutral denim lines that balance their emissions through offset programs.
 However, any offsetting measures need to be monitored in line with current legislation as more sustainable practices may be required.

-Consumer Behavior's Role
+Consumer Behaviour’s Role

 Achieving net-zero denim isn't just a question of better production; consumer behaviour also plays a role.
 Encouraging people to buy fewer, higher-quality jeans that last longer, reduce washing, and properly recycle old denim can substantially lower the environmental impact.
 The slow fashion movement, which emphasises quality over quantity, is gaining traction as consumers become more aware of the environmental costs of their clothing.